Cyber Hygiene: If Tools Could Talk

 Gain an overall picture of security posture, reduce vulnerabilities, and ensure proper cyber hygiene

 Cyber Observer continuously monitors and improves cybersecurity posture.
 Sepio provides greater visibility and control over hardware assets connecting into networks.
-Together, the two platforms provide a comprehensive way for organizations to implement and maintain proper cyber hygiene.
+Centerity aligns security and IT metrics with business impact.
+Together, the three platforms provide a comprehensive way for organizations to implement and maintain proper cyber hygiene.